 You may be familiar with the list of labels inside your breaker panel, but are you sure the labels are accurate?
-Bad labeling or upgrades and remodels may mean these labels aren’t reliable.
-Unless you labeled everything yourself, always use a voltage detector before doing any electrical work.
+Bad labelling or upgrades and remodels may mean these labels aren't reliable.

 Where you live will affect how much your insurance costs.

-Did you know that where you live could make a big difference in your homeowner’s insurance premiums?
-If your house is in a flood plain or in an area at higher risk of severe weather or natural disasters, you will pay more for homeowner’s insurance.
-In 2016, the Fort McMurray wildfire in northern Alberta destroyed 2,500 homes and building which resulted in 60,000 claims totaling $3.7 billion in losses.
-Homes in this area could still face higher premiums.
-Your dream home may be worth it but figure it out before you buy it or it may just become your worst nightmare.
+Did you know that where you live could make a big difference in your homeowner's insurance premiums?
+If your house is in a flood plain or an area at a higher risk of severe weather or natural disasters, you will pay more for homeowner's insurance.